tensorflow/tfjs/README.md

 * @param container A `Surface` or `{name: string, tab?: string}` object specifying which surface to render to.
 * @param metrics An array of strings representing training [metrics](https://js.tensorflow.org/api/latest/#tf.Model.compile) of a [tf.model](https://js.tensorflow.org/api/latest/#class:Model)
+* @param opts Optional parameters for the line charts.
+See the opts parameter for render.linechart for details.
+Notably for 'accuracy' related plots the domain of the yAxis will always by 0-1, i.e. zoomToFit and yAxisDomain options are ignored.
+* @param opts.zoomToFitAccuracy a boolean controlling whether to set `zoomToFit` to true on accuracy plots as well.
+Generally speaking` zoomToFit` is disabled for accuracy plots as that is desireable most of the time.
+However there may be cases, such as when doing transfer learning, where more resolution is desired.
+Set `zoomToFitAccuracy` to true to turn on zoomToFit for accuracy plots.
+* @param opts.callbacks Array of strings with callback names.
+Valid options are 'onEpochEnd' and 'onBatchEnd'.
+Defaults to ['onEpochEnd', 'onBatchEnd'].

 ## show.perClassAccuracy(container: Drawable, classAccuracy: {accuracy: number[], count: number[]}, classLabels?: string[]) => Promise<void>